Rainis: Foreign exile

 His dramatic ballad Daugava contained the first explicit demand for Latvian sovereignty:

 Those lines were removed by the censor when the work was first published in Moscow.
-After the defeat of Bermondt-Avalov's forces at Riga in November 1919, the ballad was given a performance at the National Theater to mark the first anniversary of Latvia's proclamation of independence; many soldiers carried this work into battle.
+After the defeat of Bermondt-Avalov's forces at Riga in November 1919, the ballad was performed at the National Theater to mark the first anniversary of Latvia's proclamation of independence; many soldiers carried this work into battle.

-"Zelta Zirgs" ("The Golden Horse") was translated to English in 2012 by Vilis Inde.
+"Zelta Zirgs" ("The Golden Horse") was translated into English in 2012 by Vilis Inde.
+Latvian composer Lauma Reinholde wrote incidental music for this play and set several other texts by Rainis to music.

 During his exile, Rainis published several more works, such as Gals un sākums (or "End and Beginning" in English, published 1912).
-These works used political and revolutionary symbolism and also borrow ideas from Hegelian philosophy.
+These works used political and revolutionary symbolism and also borrowed ideas from Hegelian philosophy.
 He also penned plays which linked Latvian folklore to the country's modern, political struggles.

 Return to Latvia

-Rainis and Aspazija returned to Latvia on April 4, 1920 and received a heroes welcome.
-They had served as the spiritual leaders for the fight for Latvian independence.
+Rainis and Aspazija returned to Latvia on 4 April 1920 and received a hero's welcome.
+They had served as the spiritual leaders in the fight for Latvian independence.
 Rainis, as a member of the Central Committee of the Latvian Social Democratic Workers' Party, resumed his political activities and was a member of the Constitutional Assembly of Latvia (Satversmes sapulce) and Saeima (Parliament) and of the Ministry of Education Arts Department, founder and director of the Dailes Theater, and director of the Latvian National Theatre from 1921 to 1925, Minister of Education from December 1926 to January 1928, and a member of the Cultural Fund and (Military) Order of Lāčplēsis Council.
 During this period he wrote: